ddd-mtl/holochess/README.md

 You now have 2 instances of Holochess that can interact.
 Challenge an opponent to create a game and submit your move to start a P2P chess game!

+I'm making a chess game with holochain.
+You can check it out on github, it actually works!
+On my machine at least ;)  https://github.com/ddd-mtl/holochess My programmer brain couldn't come up with a better name :/

 ## Feature Roadmap